21,500+ colleges are transforming their 5.8 lac+ students into industry-ready professionals

-(MENAFN- Internshala) 24th September 2024, New Delhi: Career-tech platform, Internshala has brought out its latest report highlighting the impact colleges’ training and placement cells are making in their students’ career journeys by making them employable through skilling and internship opportunities.
+(MENAFN- Internshala) Career-tech platform, Internshala has brought out its latest report highlighting the impact colleges’ training and placement cells are making in their students’ career journeys by making them employable through skilling and internship opportunities.
 The report highlights that currently, over 21,500 higher education institutions (HEIs) are working with the platform to provide their 5.8 lac+ students with opportunities that make them more employable and thereby bridge the industry academia gap.

 According to the report, colleges in India are playing a transformative role in preparing students for their professional journeys by ensuring they are career-ready.
 In today’s competitive job market, students are not only focusing on excelling at their academics, but they are also working towards gaining industry-relevant skills and pursuing internships actively.
 One of the driving forces behind this shift has been the active involvement of colleges, specifically through their training and placement cells, in creating pathways for students to bridge the gap between academic learning and industry expectations.